Skip to main content

 I. INTRODUCTION

 In Philip Morris USA v.
-Williams1, in a 5-4 decision that defied traditional political ideology,2 the United States Supreme court held that the “due process clause prohibits juries from basing punitive damages awards and punishing defendants for harm to other non-parties”.
+Williams1, in a 5-4 decision that defied traditional political ideology,2 the United States Supreme Court held that the “due process clause prohibits juries from basing punitive damages awards and punishing defendants for harm to other non-parties”.
 3 The qualified holding in Philip Morris allows juries to consider harm to non-parties in assessing the “reprehensibility” of the defendant’s conduct; however, the jury may only render a punitive award that constitutes punishment for the harm to the individual plaintiff or damages meant to deter against future harm.
 4 In practice, the decision left trial judges and appellate courts with the difficult task of instructing on punitive damages and then evaluating whether the evidence was used properly.
 This paper will address several areas of confusion and identify how Ohio law has implemented the holding in this case and the previous precedent in its jury instructions and legislation.
 Specifically, the paper will focus on the guiding principles of (A) reprehensibility, (B) ratio of punitive to compensatory damages, and (c) comparable conduct and penalties.

 II.
 THE THREE GUIDEPOSTS OF PUNITIVE DAMAGES

 Philip Morris was the third case in a string of Supreme Court cases that placed constitutional limits on punitive damages awards in civil actions.
-While the Supreme Court fully recognized that punitive damages serve an important and critical purpose in the civil litigation context and in protecting states interests, the Court also recognized that an unpredictable system can lead to unfair and improper results.
+While the Supreme Court fully recognized that punitive damages serve an important and critical purpose in the civil litigation context and in protecting state interests, the Court also recognized that an unpredictable system can lead to unfair and improper results.
 Therefore, the court sought to establish appropriate standards to avoid arbitrary results where awards are “grossly excessive”.
 In BMW of North America, Inc. v.
 Gore, the Court held that a $2 million punitive award was “grossly excessive” where there was only $4,000 compensatory.
 5 The Court noted that “elementary notions of fairness…dictate that a person receive fair notice not only of the conduct that will subject him to punishment but also of the severity of the penalty the State may impose.”
 The Court went on and 6 established three “guideposts” to assist the lower courts in determining whether a defendant has fair notice and whether an award is grossly excessive:(1) Reprehensibility, (2) Ratio of punitive damages to actual compensatory loss, and (3) presence of other state punishments (criminal, civil sanctions) for the conduct.
-In response to these decisions, many states, including Ohio have enacted legislation to establish more certainty in the rare punitive damages cases.
+In response to these decisions, many states, including Ohio, have enacted legislation to establish more certainty in the rare punitive damages cases.

 A. THE MORE REPREHENSIBLE THE CONDUCT, THE LARGER AN APPROPRIATE PUNITIVE AWARD